Cracked Fireboxes. Causes and Solutions!

 We have gone over the reasons for heat exchanger failure:

-1. Age and expansion and contraction.
+1. Age and expansion and contraction.2.
+Rust and corrosion.

 3. Manufacturer defects.